The Rule in One Minute

 Penalties for Non-Compliance

-- Forced U-turn back to Singapore to refuel.
+- You may be required to make a U-turn back to Singapore to refuel before leaving.

 Quick Self-Check Tips